 - The direct discovery set of elements can be part of the contents of 5G ProSe Direct Discovery message as defined in Rel-17.
 This includes for example the User Info ID of Source UE and Target UE.

 - The U2U discovery set contains the information to support the discovery of the UE-to-UE relay and extensions of the direct discovery.
 This includes for example Type of Discovery Message, RSC, User Info ID of the relay, etc.

 - 5G ProSe UE-to-UE relay only modifies the U2U set of the elements, and forwards the end-to-end elements during the discovery procedures.
+The direct discovery set of elements will be protected by security information associated with the Source UE and Target UE.

+NOTE 1 : SA3 will determine the exact security requirements and protection scheme.

 - The following parameters are used for UE-to-UE Relay discovery: